Executive director

-Executive director is commonly the title of the chief executive officer (CEO) of a company, a non-profit organization, government agency or international organization.
+Executive director is commonly the title of the chief executive officer (CEO) of a company, a nonprofit organization, government agency or international organization.

 It generally has the same meaning as CEO or managing director.

 The title may also be used by a member of a board of directors for a corporation, such as a company, cooperative or nongovernmental organization, who usually holds a specific managerial position with the corporation.
 In this context the role is usually contrasted with a non-executive director who usually holds no executive, managerial role with the corporation, but purely an advisory role.

 There is much national and cultural variation in the exact definition of an executive director.

 United Nations

 The title is used for the chief executive officer of several UN agencies, such as UN Women.

 United States

 The title is widely used in North American not-for-profit organizations, though many United States nonprofits have adopted the title president or CEO.

 Confusion can arise because the words executive and director occur both in this title and in titles of various members of some organizations' boards of directors.

 In the US nonprofit sector, the executive director role is the highest ranking position within the organization.
 It corresponds to a CEO position in a for-profit corporation.